 - Remember your water heater maintenance

-These are just a few ways of how to help get your plumbing ready for the season, but if you are not comfortable completing any of these tasks, please call McKinley Heating Service Experts and we can come out and conduct your seasonal plumbing maintenance and rectify (or help stop) any plumbing problems.
+These are just a couple ways of how to help get your plumbing ready for the season, but if you are not comfortable completing any of these tasks, please call McKinley Heating Service Experts and we can come out and conduct your seasonal plumbing maintenance and rectify (or help stop) any plumbing problems.